 But here we are.
 Making Tax Digital for Income Tax — MTD ITSA — went live on 6 April 2026.
-If your gross self-employment income is over £50,000 a year, it applies to you right now.
+If your qualifying income — that's gross self-employment income plus any gross rental income — is over £50,000 a year, it applies to you right now.
 Between £30,000 and £50,000?
 April 2027 is your date.
 Over £20,000?
 April 2028.

 This isn't a guide written by accountants for accountants.
 It's a plain-English walkthrough of what Making Tax Digital actually means for a self-employed tradesperson, what you have to do, what software makes sense, and how going digital with your records doesn't have to become another full-time job.